About Psychiatry Education Division

-The Education Division directly oversees all courses related to psychiatry in the medical student curriculum, provides 40 psychiatry teaching consultants to the Colleges program for medical students, administers the Adult Psychiatry residency as well as the Addiction Psychiatry, Geriatric Psychiatry, and Sleep Medicine Fellowships, and provides Continuing Medical Education in Psychiatry.
-In addition, the Education Division closely partners with other divisions in the department (Child and Adolescent Psychiatry, Addiction Psychiatry, Mood Disorders, etc.) to foster postdoctoral training and outreach programs to undergraduate students interested in research opportunities in psychiatry and neuroscience.
+The Education Division directly oversees all courses related to psychiatry in the medical student curriculum, provides 40 psychiatry teaching consultants to the Colleges program for medical students, administers the Adult Psychiatry Residency as well as the Addiction Psychiatry, Geriatric Psychiatry, and Sleep Medicine Fellowships, and provides continuing medical education in Psychiatry.
+In addition, the Education Division closely partners with other divisions in the Department of Psychiatry (Child and Adolescent Psychiatry, Addiction Psychiatry, Mood Disorders, etc.) to foster postdoctoral training and outreach programs to undergraduate students interested in research opportunities in psychiatry and neuroscience.

 Involvement in Research

 Our Resident Research Track provides rigorous training in research methodology and a strong track record of scholarly productivity by residents, national recognition of their achievements, and successful launching of careers in research.